Community Building

 Math

 The Investigations math curriculum offers students opportunities to have multiple experiences with mathematical concepts through games and other hands-on activities.
 The students construct their own understanding and have a true sense of ownership of mathematical strategies and ideas.
 Children are encouraged to use multiple strategies to solve problems and engage with peers to stretch their thinking.
 The mathematical strands of number sense, geometry, data, and measurement are woven through the year.
-Investigations is aligned with the mathematical Common Core state standards.
+Investigations is aligned with the mathematical common core state standards.
 A letter explaining the mathematics will be sent home at the beginning of each unit.
-Students will receive homework that reinforces math concepts explored in the classroom.
+Students receive homework that reinforces math concepts explored in the classroom.

 Art